 Fixed-term: The funds for this post are available for 2 years in the first instance.

-Candidates should have (or be about to receive) a PhD in a relevant discipline.
+Applicants must have experience in single molecule imaging and super-resolution imaging and previous experience of imaging protein aggregates.
+Candidates should have (or be about to obtain) a PhD in a relevant discipline.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.